 Will there still be a five-bag limit or weight limit?

 The bag and weight limits of the past have been enforced for the safety of the workers picking up the bags.
 The automated side-load arm on the new trucks can lift heavier trash bins.
-As long as your trash and recycling fit inside the bin, you are good to go.
+As long as your trash and recycling fit inside the bin and the lid closes securely, you are good to go.

 I live in a multi-unit building.
 Do we each get our own bin?

 Yes, each household receives a 96-gallon bin.
 If there are three apartments in your building, then your building will receive three bins.
 Building with more than four units must contract privately for trash and recycling collection.

 What if my household needs more than one bin?

 These bins are very large and exceed the weekly average output of Bangor households.
 After the December holiday season Public Works will have a drop-off event where residents can drop of excess wrapping paper, packing material, boxes, bows, etc. That being said, additional 96-gallon bins are available for $260 each year, which averages out to $5/week.
 The fee covers the disposal cost of the extra trash generated as well as the cost of service and maintenance for the bin.
 Call Public Works at 207-992-4500 for more information.

 Do the bins need to be placed curbside in a certain way for the automated system?

 Yes, the front of the bin should face the street, leave 3’ clearance around the bin and 15’ clearance overhead.
 All trash and recycling must fit in the bin and the lid must close in order for the truck to pick it up.
 The bins are clearly marked with placement directions.

 Can I paint, draw, or write on my bin?